durja/rtAnalytics/readme.md

 This project can be extended for the following use cases at an enterprise level.

-* Application user analytics within enterprise
+* Fraud detection based on the user metrics in conjunction with AWS ML services
-* Process real-time data powering enterprise dashboards
+* Analytics within an enterprise- users, site, operational, etc
-* Fraud analysis based on the user metrics in conjunction with Machine learning services on AWS
+* Real-time enterprise dashboards showing current data
 * Any other use cases, where there is large amounts of data that needs to be processed in real time.

 ## Application Flow